fabric8io/fabric8/docs/getStarted/gke.md

 ### Google Container Engine Quotas

 It's easy to exceed the default limits provided by GKE when starting out.
 Navigating to the GKE Admin dashboard allows you to see how you are doing with your quotas.
-For example it was easy to exceed the basic number of forwarding rules, static IPs, firewalls and forwarding rules.
-Here are a few `gloud` commands that can help clean up after tearing down a cluster and GC your resources
+For example it was easy to exceed the basic number of forwarding rules, static IP's and firewalls.
+Here are a few `gcloud` commands that can help clean up after tearing down a cluster and GC your resources
 ```
 gcloud compute addresses list
 gcloud compute addresses delete $(gcloud compute addresses list | cut -f 1 -d ' ')